-FLOWCHART SUMMARY OF COMPLAINTS PROCEDURE
+FLOWCHART SUMMARY OF PARENT / GUARDIAN COMPLAINTS PROCEDURE

 Stage 1 - Informal

-Complaint at school level - parent/member of the public should try to resolve the problem with a
+Complaint at school level - Complainant should try to resolve the problem with a member of the

-member of the school staff.
-(Class Teacher, Form Tutor Housemistress or Head of Year)
+school staff.
+(Class Teacher, Form Tutor Housemistress, Head of Year, Head of Prep or Director of

+Studies)

 ▼

-Paralizado

 Resolved?
 YES, No further action.

-NO. Parent/member of the public told how to move on to the formal stage of the procedure.
+NO. Complainant told how to move on to the formal stage of the procedure.

-▼

-Stage 2 - Formal

-Complaint to Headteacher in writing within six school weeks.

-▼

-Headteacher are sinte Danite.
-Head to investigate and writes to complete at siving a decision an

-Headteacher appoints Deputy Head to investigate and writes to complainant giving a decision on the investigation within 15 school days of receiving complaint.
+Stage 2 - Formal Complaint to Headteacher in writing within three school weeks. ▼ Headteacher reviews / investigates further / appoints a member of the Senior Leadership Team to investigate further and writes to complainant giving a decision on the investigation

-the investigation within 13 school days of receiving complaint.

-▼

 Resolved?
 YES, No further action.

 ▼

 NO. Parent/member of public told how to move Stage 3 of the procedure.

-▼

-Stage 3 - Formal Panel Hearing

-Complaint to Governing Body.
-Parent/member of the public write to Chair of Governors Within six

-school weeks

-Members appointed and hearing scheduled normally within 10 school days.

-▼

-Governing Body write to complainant within 5 school days of meeting.

-▼

-Resolved?
-YES, No further action.

-▼

-NO. Parent/member of public may decide to write to ISI (Day and Boarding Students).